-- 42. Like the undergraduate DSAs, previous study rules do not apply to postgraduate DSAs; they are available to eligible students regardless of age and are not income assessed.
-To be eligible for the postgraduate DSAs students must meet the personal criteria set out in Schedule 1 of the Regulations and undertake a designated postgraduate course (see above paragraphs 40 and 41 on DSAs for Postgraduate Students). - 43.
-Postgraduate students studying by distance learning are eligible for DSAs, but only if the course is undertaken in the United Kingdom (regulation 115 (8)).
+47. Like the undergraduate DSAs, previous study rules do not apply to postgraduate DSAs.
+They are available to eligible students regardless of age and are not income assessed.
+To be eligible for the postgraduate DSAs students must meet the personal criteria set out in Schedule 1 (2017) and Schedule 2 (2018) and undertake a designated postgraduate course (regulations 112 (2017) and Schedule 4, paragraph 2 (2018)).

+48. Postgraduate students studying by distance learning are eligible for DSAs, but only if the course is undertaken in the United Kingdom (regulations 110(8) (2017) and Schedule 4, paragraph 4(2018)).
 Students undertaking courses on a distance learning basis are deemed to be studying at their home address.
-Therefore, to receive DSAs postgraduate distance learners must remain living in the United Kingdom whilst undertaking their course.
+Therefore, to receive DSAs, postgraduate distance learners must remain living in the United Kingdom whilst undertaking their course.

-Under regulation 115(4) a postgraduate student is not eligible for DSAs if they:
+Under regulation 110(4) (2017) and Schedule 4, paragraph 5(2018), a postgraduate student is not eligible for DSAs if they:

-- are eligible to apply for an - - NHS bursary or award under section 63 of the Health Services and Public Health Act 1968 or article 44 of the Health and Personal Social Services (Northern Ireland) Order 1972; - o allowance under the Nursing and Midwifery Student Allowances (Scotland) Regulations 2007; - o allowance, bursary or award of similar description made by a Research Council (a list of the relevant Research Councils is provided at Annex 1); - allowance, bursary or award of similar description made by their provider which includes a payment for meeting additional expenditure incurred because of a disability; - o the Care Council for Wales' bursary for students on full-time postgraduate social-work courses (see paragraph 44 below).

-- are in breach of an obligation to repay a student loan; - have not ratified an agreement for a student loan made with them when they were under the age of 18; or - have shown themselves by their conduct to be unfitted to receive support. - 44.
+- are eligible to apply for: - an NHS bursary or award under section 63 of the Health Services and Public Health Act 1968 or article 44 of the Health and Personal Social Services (Northern Ireland) Order 1972 - an allowance under the Nursing and Midwifery Student Allowances (Scotland) Regulations 2007 - an allowance, bursary or award of similar description made by a Research Council (a list of the relevant Research Councils is provided at Annex 1) - an allowance, bursary or award of similar description made by their HEP which includes a payment for meeting additional expenditure incurred because of a disability - the Social Care Wales bursary for students on full-time postgraduate social-work courses - are in breach of an obligation to repay a student loan - have not ratified an agreement for a student loan made with them when they were under the age of 18 - have shown themselves by their conduct to be unfitted to receive support. - 49.
 Postgraduate students may be in receipt of a bursary or award from another funding body that provides DSAs or support equivalent to DSAs.
-Postgraduate students are not eligible for the postgraduate DSAs if they have been awarded a NHS bursary, a grant from a Research Council or the Care Council for Wales (CCW) bursary for students on full-time postgraduate social-work courses.
-Similarly, postgraduate students are not eligible for a postgraduate DSAs if they are in receipt of a bursary or award from their provider which includes support equivalent to DSAs (excluding financial assistance received from their provider's hardship fund).
-Under regulation 115(14) an eligible postgraduate student is not eligible for support for more than one designated course at a time.
+Postgraduate students are not eligible for the postgraduate DSAs if they have been awarded an NHS bursary, a grant from a Research Council or the Care Council for Wales (CCW) bursary for students on full-time postgraduate social-work courses.
+Similarly, postgraduate students are not eligible for postgraduate DSAs if they are in receipt of a bursary or award from their provider which includes support equivalent to DSAs (excluding financial assistance received from their provider's hardship fund).
+Under regulation 110(14) (2017) and Schedule 4, (4)(2) (2018) an eligible postgraduate student is not eligible for support for more than one designated course at a time.